pal03377/master-thesis/thesis.typ

       #frlink(<frTestSuggestionGeneration>)
     ],
   ),
-  caption: [Status of the use cases associated with functional requirements.], ) <statusTable>
+  caption: [Status of the use cases associated with functional requirements], ) <statusTable>

 === Realized Goals